 A single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
 For other parts of the body, a hollow needle is used to pierce a hole in the skin.
 The person doing the piercing will insert a piece of jewelry into the hole.

 The safest piercing guns are single-use guns.
 That means it’s only used on one customer and then thrown away.
 This decreases the risk of infection.
 Piercing guns with sterilized disposable cassettes are also acceptable.
-But they don’t promise the same level of sterilizing that single-use piercing guns do.
+But they don’t promise the same level of protection that single-use piercing guns do.

 Don’t receive a piercing from a reusable piercing gun that does not have sterilized disposable cassettes.
 These types of piercing guns cannot be autoclaved.
 An autoclave is a sterilization machine that uses heat to sterilize all non-disposable piercing tools.
 It helps make sure all tools are clean before they touch your body.
 It is an important piece of equipment in a clean piercing shop.
 Not being able to autoclave a piercing gun increases the risk of infection.